 Locals refer to this as “the NBC” and it has been bringing elite amateur, collegiate and semi-pro baseball teams to Wichita to compete for a national championship every summer for the past eight decades.
 The event showcases the best of the best: more than 800 NBC World Series players have gone on to play Major League Baseball, including current stars Aaron Judge, Albert Pujols and Paul Goldschmidt.

-In 1934, sporting goods salesman Raymond “Hap” Dumont convinced the City of Wichita to build a new stadium in order to host a national baseball tournament.
+In 1934, sporting goods salesman Raymond “Hap” Dumont convinced the city of Wichita to build a new stadium in order to host a national baseball tournament.
 The first NBC tournament was a huge risk on his part, as similar tournaments had failed miserably on both coasts.
 Securing Satchel Paige – considered the greatest pitcher of the day – that first year helped make the tournament an instant success.
 Paige struck out 60 batters and won four games, garnering national media coverage for the tournament.
-Lawrence-Dumont Stadium is now named after Hap and Charles S. Lawrence, Wichita’s mayor when the stadium was built.

 The NBC begins with a week of pool play followed by championship week.
 Individual tickets range from $8 general admission to $13 reserved seats and are good for all of that day’s games.
 There are also flex packs available and a special “Hap Pass” named for the event’s founder that gives you the same reserved seat for every game of the two-week tournament for $85.
 Visit the NBC website for additional ticket information and watch social media for daily promotions and special events.